thanik/Okex-FuturePortfolio/README.md

 Arguments|Description
 --- | ---
---generate-html | Generate HTML report after retrieving data --force-add | Force retrieve data and add into database (if there's today entry in database, it won't add a new one by default)
+--generate-html | Generate HTML report after retrieving data --generate-summary | Generate summary (sum equity) for all accounts --force-add | Force retrieve data and add into database (if there's today entry in database, it won't add a new one by default)